 If you’re on a strict budget then a smartphone-based VR headset could be a good option, but it’s not the best way to experience proper VR.
 However, if you want to go this route then we’d recommend the $149 Oculus Go, as that delivers a smartphone VR experience without needing to have a decent phone to power it.

 The best VR headsets you can buy today

-The Rift S also benefits from what's become a very impressive library of games on the Oculus store, including big hits like Beat Saber, Superhot, Job Simulator and Vader Immortal.
+And the Oculus Rift S comes with an impressive library of games all on the Oculus Store, with notable highlights including Beat Saber, Superhot, Job Simulator.
 Overall, the Oculus Rift S is the best VR headset for folks looking for a PC-based system that plays a huge library of great games for a decent price.

 See our full Oculus Rift S hands-on review.